Module overview

 Syllabus

-We'll start with an introduction to the school system as a context for Educational Psychology practice and what a day in the life of an EP actually looks like.
+We'll start with what a day in the life of an EP actually looks like.

-We'll also consider the application of key theories, models, and ideas in psychology to real-world problems in schools, these include attachment and the internal working model, the belongingness hypothesis, bullying, emotional self-regulation, motivation, anxiety, working memory, minority stress theory, the intuition of social norms, learning English as an additional language, and positive psychology.
+We'll also consider the application of key theories, models, and ideas in psychology to real-world problems in schools, these include attachment and the internal working model, the belongingness hypothesis, anxiety, learning and motivation, language, minority stress, autism, and positive psychology.

 Learning and Teaching